haydenmai/Google-Data-Analytics-Project/README.md

 1. To download, click on either "Case Study Cyclistic.html" or "Case Study Cyclistic.qmd"
 2. Click on the 3 dots near the top right and click "Download" or alternatively, `Ctrl` + `Shift` + `S` to download the file.
 3. Read/Edit the project!

+The dataset can be retrieved from [here](https://divvy-tripdata.s3.amazonaws.com/index.html) as it is too big to upload to GitHub.
 ## Thanks for checking it out!